Biweekly and bimonthly are two of the most confusing and ambiguous words you can use in writing.

 For events that happen every two years, the correct adjective is biennial.

-However, even though these words have different and precise definitions, they can still confuse readers.
+However, although these words have different and precise definitions, they can still confuse readers.

 When considering whether to use these words, perhaps it’s better to say twice a year or every two years.

-Do you use a hyphen with biweekly and bimonthly?
+Do you use a hyphen with biweekly or bimonthly?

 Bi is a combining form prefix, so it generally doesn’t take a hyphen.